a woman sitting at a table with a laptop and a book research religious cult programming

 Religious Trauma

-Religious trauma, on the other hand, is the psychological and emotional impact that often occurs during the programming process.
+Religious trauma, on the other hand, is the psychological and emotional toll that often occurs during the programming process.

 While indoctrination creates the environment for trauma, the trauma itself typically results from specific experiences within the group (or religious family) that feel psychologically overwhelming.